-The CLI is built on Python (version 2.7.5 or 3.5 or later), running on Mac, Windows, or Linux.
+The CLI is built on Python (version 3.5 or later), running on Mac, Windows, or Linux.
 The Python code makes calls to Oracle Cloud Infrastructure APIs to provide the functionality implemented for the various services.
 These are REST APIs that use HTTPS requests and responses.
 For more information, see About the API.

 Installation: See Quickstart.

 Reference: For help with a specific command, you can enter

 help <command> on the command line or view the Command Line Reference.
 This reference is derived from the APIs and help text in the Python source code.

 To install and use the CLI, you must have: